Client Name: (business name removed)

 Problem and Request: Client reported that they were seeing “ransom” messages appear on their computers, and that they couldn’t access files because they had been locked by a virus.
 They needed help restoring access to their files and securing their IT environment.

-This was not a good situation for any company to find itself in.
-Without going into all of the technical details about what happened in this blog post, suffice it to say that the survey company experienced several days of downtime, lost data, lost productivity, and lost revenue.
+This was not a good situation for any company to find itself in!
+Without going into all of the gory details about what happened in this blog post, suffice it to say that the survey company experienced DAYS worth of downtime, a big chunk of their data that was simply GONE, and significant loss of productivity and revenue as a result of the ransomware attack.